luismeyer95/balar/README.md

-# Balar
+# `balar`

-Describe a plan to process one item, let it automatically scale to handle more.
-Efficient batch async processing made simpler for Typescript + Node.js.
+A TypeScript/Node.js library to allow developers to build network-efficient batch processing APIs with simpler code.
+Write logic that processes 1 item, and let `balar` scale it to handle more efficiently.

 ---